CHUM-FM: History

 At the 25th Anniversary Canadian Music Industry Awards, held March 8, 2007, CHUM-FM was honoured as Station of the Year, Program Director of the year for CHUM-FM PD Rob Farina, and air talent of the year for Roger, Rick & Marilyn.
 Former CHUM President Jim Waters was inducted into the Music Industry Hall of Fame that same evening.

-On June 22, CTVglobemedia purchased CHUM-FM and most of the other assets of CHUM Limited, the station's owners since their sign-on in 1963, following approval by the CRTC, while the Citytv stations were sold to Rogers Communications.
+On June 22, 2007, CTVglobemedia purchased CHUM-FM and most of the other assets of CHUM Limited, the station's owners since their sign-on in 1963, following approval by the CRTC, while the Citytv stations were sold to Rogers Communications.

-On June 23, Rick Hodge resigned from both CHUM-AM and CHUM-FM to pursue other opportunities.
+On June 23, 2008, Rick Hodge resigned from both CHUM-AM and CHUM-FM to pursue other opportunities.
 Roger Ashby and Marilyn Denis continued to host mornings, which would then be titled Roger, Darren & Marilyn (when Darren B. Lamb joined the show after a stint of afternoon drive host); Lamb left the station on September 23, 2015, with mornings hosted by Ashby and Denis.
 After a stint at CFRB and CJEZ-FM, Hodge would later move to sister station CHRE-FM in St. Catharines, where he remained until his retirement in 2019; Lamb would join CHFI in February 2016, and remained until his departure in 2021.

 Also in 2008, CTVglobemedia announced they had sold 1331 Yonge Street to a condominium developer and had acquired a new property, 250 Richmond Street West, to serve as the new home of CHUM-AM and CHUM-FM.
 On August 18, 2009, CHUM-FM left 1331 Yonge Street, ending 46 years at its historic home.
 The site would become home to a condominium complex.
 The new building is adjacent (and connected) to Bell Media's headquarters at 299 Queen Street West (which also formerly housed the studios of Citytv).

 Until late 2009, CHUM-FM continued to be the most listened to and most influential radio station in Canada with over 1,166,000 weekly listeners according to the BBM data released on December 3, 2007.
 In December 2009, AC rival CHFI-FM became the most-listened-to radio station in Toronto.
 During the 2005–2009 season, CHFI continued to usually beat CHUM-FM as the top-rated radio station in Toronto, although CHUM-FM had unseated CHFI in some books.

 On September 10, 2010, Bell Canada announced plans to re-acquire 100% of CTVglobemedia's broadcasting arm, including CHUM Radio.
 When the deal was finalized on April 1, 2011, CTVglobemedia became Bell Media, and likewise CHUM Radio became Bell Media Radio, effectively retiring the last remaining piece of the former CHUM Limited company.
 CHUM Radio had been the only division of the company to retain the CHUM name following the acquisition of CHUM Limited by CTVglobemedia in 2007.

 On June 22, 2018, the station relaunched as CHUM 104.5.
-The rebranding was intended to appeal more strongly towards women 25–54, and accompanied by a stronger emphasis on social media content and community interaction.
+The rebranding was intended to appeal more strongly towards women 25–54, being accompanied by a stronger emphasis on social media content and community interaction.